 Being able to correctly differentiate between key ideas and supporting details is an important skill.
-The Cornell Notes strategy allows students to record and categorize information for quick retrieval.
+Cornell Notes allows students to record and categorize information for quick retrieval.

 The Cornell Notes model provides a visual map for students to review content notes.
 It can easily be folded so that students focus on either "big ideas" or more detailed notes.
 The summary at the bottom is a quick reference resource.